mattallinson/markov-text/README.md

 For example:

-<pre>python3 markov.py parse hitchhikers_guide 2 /path/to/hitchhikers.txt
+<pre>$>python3 markov.py parse hitchhikers_guide 2 /path/to/hitchhikers.txt
+Database hitchikers_guide created from /path/to/hitchhikers.txt
 </pre>

 The parsing process may take a while to complete, depending on the size of the input document.</section>